samuel-garmany/resume/README.md

 # Resume

-Thank you for your interest.!
+Thank you for your interest!
 To see my latest resume, please visit the [Releases](https://github.com/samuel-garmany/resume/releases) tab.

 ---